wajeeh005/100-Days-coding/Day 31/Flash Card App/README.md

 ### Following things we add after 3rd step

-1. Canvas , we can used this to add, draw diffrent things which we want to display.
+1. Canvas , we can used this to add, draw different things which we want to display.
 The width and height should be same as size of image we want to add.
         Canvas(width=800,height=524)

 2. PhotoImage(file="location of image") used to save the image in a variable